rust-br/rust-book-pt-br/src/ch09-01-unrecoverable-errors-with-panic.md

   17:                0x0 - <unknown>
 ```

-<span class="caption">Listing 9-2: The backtrace generated by a call to
-`panic!` displayed when the environment variable `RUST_BACKTRACE` is set</span>

 <span class="caption">Listagem 9-2: O *backtrace* gerado por uma chamada
 a `panic!` mostrado quando a variável de ambiente `RUST_BACKTRACE` está definida.</span>

-That’s a lot of output!
-The exact output you see might be different depending
-on your operating system and Rust version.
-In order to get backtraces with this
-information, debug symbols must be enabled.
-Debug symbols are enabled by
-default when using cargo build or cargo run without the --release flag, as we
-have here.

 Isso é bastante saída!
 A saída exata que você recebe pode ser diferente dependendo
 do seu sistema operacional e versão de Rust.
 Para conseguir *backtraces* com essa
 informação, símbolos de debug devem estar ativados.
 Símbolos de debug estão ativados
 por padrão quando usamos cargo build ou cargo run sem a opção de --release,
 como temos aqui.

-In the output in Listing 9-2, line 11 of the backtrace points to the line in
-our project that’s causing the problem: *src/main.rs* in line 4.
-If we don’t
-want our program to panic, the location pointed to by the first line mentioning
-a file we wrote is where we should start investigating to figure out how we got
-to this location with values that caused the panic.
-In Listing 9-1 where we
-deliberately wrote code that would panic in order to demonstrate how to use
-backtraces, the way to fix the panic is to not request an element at index 100
-from a vector that only contains three items.
-When your code panics in the
-future, you’ll need to figure out what action the code is taking with what
-values that causes the panic and what the code should do instead.

 Na saída da Lista 9-2, a linha 11 do *backtrace* aponta para a linha no nosso
 projeto que está causando o problema: *src/main.rs* na linha 4.
 Se não